felixrabe/ndn-js/README.md

 JavaScript API
 --------------

-See files in js/ and examples in tests/, examples/
+See files in [js/](https://github.com/named-data/ndn-js/tree/master/js) and examples in [tests/](https://github.com/named-data/ndn-js/tree/master/tests) and [examples/](https://github.com/named-data/ndn-js/tree/master/examples).

 NDN-JS currently supports expressing Interests (and receiving data) and publishing Data (that answers Interests).
 This includes encoding and decoding data packets as well as